 All students must present proof of having received immunizations in accordance with the law and the rules and regulations of the Illinois Department of Public Health.
 Proof of immunization must be presented to school authorities by the child's parent or legal guardian prior to or upon entrance to the school.
 THE LAW REQUIRES US TO EXCLUDE ALL STUDENTS WHO DO NOT MEET THE IMMUNIZATION REQUIREMENTS.
-(77 III.
+(77 Ill.
 Adm.
 Code 665)

-Entering an Early Childhood Program:

-Polio - 3 or more doses, DTP/DTaP - 4 or more doses, Measles - 1 dose on/after the 1st birthday, Rubella - 1 dose on/after the 1st birthday, Mumps - 1 dose on/after the 1st birthday, Hepatitis B - 3 doses (3rd dose on/after 6 months of age, Hib - primary series or 1 dose @ 15 months or older, Varicella (Chickenpox) - 1 dose on/after 1st birthday or proof of disease, Pneumococcal - primary series or 1 dose after 24 months of age.

-Entering Kindergarten thru 12th Grade:

-Polio - 4 or more doses with the last dose received on/after the 4th birthday.

-DTP/DTaP/Td - K & 1st grade: 4 or more doses with the last dose received on/after the 4th birthday; 2nd thru 12th grade: 3 or more doses with the last dose received on/after the 4th birthday.

-Tdap - 1 dose - all 6th thru 12 grades.

-Measles - 2 doses - 1st dose must be on/after 1st birthday.

-Rubella - 2 doses - 1st dose must be on/after 1st birthday.

-Mumps - 2 doses - 1st dose must be on/after 1st birthday.

-Hepatitis B - 3 doses (Grades 6-12).

-Hib - Not required for K-12.

-Varicella (Chickenpox) - 2 doses - 1st dose must be on/after the 1st birthday or proof of disease

-Pneumococcal - not required for K-12.

-Meningococcal - 6th, 7th, & 8th grades - 1 dose given on or after 11th birthday; 12th grade - 2nd dose given at least 8 weeks after the 1st dose.
-If 1st dose is on/after age 16, then only 1 dose is required.

-(77 III.
-Adm.
-Code 665-240)
+POLIO: 3 or more doses with the last dose received on/after the 4th birthday DTP/DTaP/Td: 4 or more doses with the last dose received on/after the 4th birthday (K & 1) 3 or more doses with the last dose received on/after the 4th birthday (2-12) Tdap: 1 dose-(all 6th-12th grades) MEASLES (Rubeola): 2 doses-1st dose must be on/after 1st birthday RUBELLA: 2 doses-1st dose must be on/after 1st birthday MUMPS: 2 doses-1st dose must be on/after 1st birthday HEPATITIS B: 3 doses-(Grades 6th-12th) HIB: Not required for K-12th VARICELLA (Chickenpox): 2 doses-1st dose must be on/after 1st birthday (Kdg, 6th, 7th, 9th and 10th grades) 1 dose-on/after 1st birthday (All Other Grades) MENINGOCOCCAL (NEW 15/16): 1 dose given on or after 10th birthday (6th grade) 2 doses with the second dose given on/after 16th birthday.
+If 1st dose is at/after age 16, then only 1 dose is required (12th grade) PNEUMOCOCCAL: Not required for K-12